 If you like light and sweet frostings then you must try this vanilla-flavored white chocolate ganache which is a recipe widely used by pastry chefs around the world.

-Making white chocolate ganache recipe is very easy and is made with only 3 ingredients, good quality white chocolate, full-fat heavy cream, and a vanilla bean for its delicious flavor.
+Making a white chocolate ganache recipe is very easy and is made with only 3 ingredients, good quality white chocolate, full-fat heavy cream, and a vanilla bean for its delicious flavor.

 This whipped white chocolate ganache is so sweet and creamy and much more fluffy than a simple homemade whipped cream with a much lighter texture than a buttercream frosting.